Docmaps-Project/docmaps/README.md

 that library natively integrates with `fp-ts` and enables easy encoding & decoding from raw data types at runtime by creating Prototypical classes in runtime namespace along with the types/interfaces in type namespace.

+## Governance

+As stated in CODE_OF_CONDUCT.md:

+This project is governed by the [Knowledge Futures, Inc Organizational Code of Conduct](https://github.com/knowledgefutures/general/blob/master/CODE_OF_CONDUCT.md).